transcom/mymove-docs/docs/tools/dependabot/manage-dependabot.md

 # How to Manage Dependabot

-[Dependabot](https://dependabot.com) is used to monitor the repository dependencies and update them with automatic pull requests against the `master` branch in the repo.
-The configuration is done via a file named `.dependabot/config.yml`.
-Read more about [dependabot configuration](https://dependabot.com/docs/config-file/) in the docs.
+[Dependabot](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/about-dependabot-version-updates), now rolled into GitHub security, is used to monitor the repository dependencies as well as security vulnerabilities and update them with automatic pull requests against the `master` branch in the repo.
+The configuration is done via a file named `.github/dependabot.yml` in the top level of the repository.
+Read more about [dependabot configuration](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/configuration-options-for-dependency-updates) in the docs.
+Once enabled, [dependabot status](https://github.com/transcom/mymove/network/updates) and [security alerts](https://github.com/transcom/mymove/security/dependabot) can be accessed under the "Insights" and "Security" tabs of the mymove GitHub repo page.

 ## Security

 We use dependabot as part of our security measures.
-It ensures that the repository dependencies are up to date and that any security vulnerabilities are caught as soon as new versions are published.
+It ensures that the repository dependencies are up-to-date and that any security vulnerabilities are caught as soon as new versions are published.
 Dependabot will even add security release information in the text of the PR.

 ## Organization Level Settings

-The settings for the Transcom organization can be found in the [Account Settings](https://app.dependabot.com/accounts/transcom/settings) page.
-These manage settings for all repos under Transcom.

-## Repo Management

-Repo management should be done in the `.dependabot/config.yml` file.
-However, you can view and interact with settings temporarily via the [repo management page](https://app.dependabot.com/accounts/transcom/repos/114694829).
-This is a good place to try out new features without having to push a PR to the repository.
+Some Dependabot settings, such as [sharing a secret](https://docs.github.com/en/code-security/supply-chain-security/keeping-your-dependencies-updated-automatically/managing-encrypted-secrets-for-dependabot#adding-an-organization-secret-for-dependabot) that Dependabot could use to access a private repo, are set at the Transcom organization level.
+You'll need a GitHub admin to access the Transcom organization settings and modify things affecting all repositories within.